versun/aicmt/README.md

 ## Contributing

 Pull requests are welcome!
+Please submit an issue before submitting a pull request, to avoid duplicate submissions.

 ## A Big Thank You to My Sponsors
 I am deeply grateful to my amazing supporters and sponsors who have made my open source journey possible.